 Beside this mannequin was a rail with gingham, light wash denims, muted colours, light knitwear and some printed and beaded pieces.

 I quite liked this collection also, it had a hippie folk vibe, again great for festivals.
 Just above this collection were beautiful Gucci-esque embroidered loafers.

-The kids’ backpacks and shoes were very cute, I especially like the white laser-cut boots and bronze rucksack on top of the display.
+The kids’ backpacks and shoes were very cute, I especially liked the white laser-cut boots and bronze rucksack on top of the display.

-The only thing I thought the collection lacked was jewellery, River Island do some great inexpensive jewellery and I didn’t see any.
-However there were lots of summer appropriate accessories, hats, sunglasses, espadrilles etc.
+The only thing I thought the collection lacked was jewellery, River Island has the cutest inexpensive jewellery and I didn’t see any on display.
+However there were lots of other summer appropriate accessories, hats, sunglasses, espadrilles etc.